bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 ---
 ## The Midi-chlorians in Star Wars world

-Midi-chlorians—they’re those microscopic life-forms that act as a link between living beings and the Force.
+Midi-chlorians?they’re those microscopic life-forms that act as a link between living beings and the Force.
 While their introduction stirred up quite a debate among fans, they made their official, canonical debut right there in the dialogue of Episode I.
 If we take a closer look at how they fit into the lore, it actually opens up a whole new way to enjoy the history of the Star Wars galaxy!

 ### The Celestials
 Around 1,000,000 BBY, the Celestials ruled the galaxy as "the Architects."
 Word is, they kept the galaxy in balance by controlling both the Light and Dark sides of the Force through midi-chlorians, managing it as a cosmic Force.
-We can still find traces of them today—like the creation of the Corellian system, the Centerpoint Station (a massive planetary transport device left behind there), and even projections of their descendants.
+We can still find traces of them today?like the creation of the Corellian system, the Centerpoint Station (a massive planetary transport device left behind there), and even projections of their descendants.
 To build the galaxy, they reportedly placed five lush planets right in the habitable zone of the Corellian system to serve as a stable breeding ground and buffer zone for this cosmic Force.

 Eventually, the rising Rakata Empire stripped the Celestials of their technology.
 Being a peaceful species that avoided conflict, the Celestials shed their physical forms to become non-corporeal Force spirits.
 A select few retreated to Mortis, a planet hidden within a spatial anomaly in the Deep Core.
 During the Clone Wars, they were discovered as a trio known as "The Ones," where they influenced Anakin and Ahsoka before ultimately fading away.

 ### The Rakata and the Infinite Empire
-Around 35,000 BBY, the Rakata—a species deeply attuned to the Force—rose to power.
+Around 35,000 BBY, the Rakata?a species deeply attuned to the Force?rose to power.
 Their entire race was strong in the Force, and they weren't afraid to tap into its powerful Dark Side.
 They began dominating the galaxy using hyperdrives powered entirely by the Force.
 However, these drives drained the crew's Force energy and could only jump to areas where the Force was exceptionally strong.
 This led them straight to worlds like Coruscant, Dxun, and Kashyyyk, and eventually guided them to the Corellian system.
 Wherever they conquered, they enslaved the locals and literally extracted their midi-chlorians to fuel their tech and expansion.
 Because their technology relied so heavily on midi-chlorians, the Corellian system became a crucial hub for their starship manufacturing.